Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Sixth form: Excellent.
-Attainment, progress and destinations are all excellent.
+Attainment is above average, progress is above average and destinations at 18 (allowing for attainment) are excellent.

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

-Destinations: Above average.
+Destinations: About average.
 The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is very high.
 Show details

 Environment: Below average.
 Air pollution and traffic accidents are quite high, while crime is roughly average.